 Your business relies on engaged employees eager to roll up their sleeves and help it succeed.
 With each new hire, you search for that unique combination of talent and personality that’s going to take business to the next level.
 When it happens, it’s pure magic!

 These same high standards apply to business partners.
-At MidwestHR, we meet with a lot of companies searching for a partner to help with HR.
+At MidwestHR, a Chicago PEO, we meet with a lot of companies searching for a partner to help with HR.
 They’ve come to the conclusion that handling HR themselves is actually impeding their growth and they’re looking for a reliable PEO (professional employer organization).
 A quick google search brought them to us, but how do they determine if we’re the trusted partner they’re seeking?
-When meeting with prospective clients, we encourage them to dig deep when they research PEOs.
+When meeting with prospective clients, we encourage them to dig deep when they research PEOs and truly understand what is a PEO.
 Here’s what we recommend:

 Start with solid standing

 There are many resources you can use to confirm a PEO is adhering to key standards.
 Associations put together industry guidelines that membership businesses must follow, and you can leverage each of these in your search.
 The national association governing PEOs is NAPEO and they have a search tool to find qualified members doing business in your state.
 Better Business Bureau (BBB) was established to advance marketplace trust in vendor solutions.
 See if complaints filed against them have been answered and resolved adequately.